zelanko/sql-docs.it-it/docs/t-sql/statements/alter-user-transact-sql.md

 ## <a name="syntax"></a>Sintassi

 ```
--- Syntax for SQL Server
+-- Syntax for SQL Server and Azure SQL Database

 ALTER USER userName
      WITH <set_item> [ ,...n ]